Octoberfest7/DNS_Tunneling/README.md

 ## Reliability

 In order to increase reliability of the attack I spent some time working with how the python script creates MX records.
-The major problem point was the last MX record; this cointains the remainder of the payload, as every other record is filled with 200 characters.
-Depending on how much remainder there is, we might end up with one, two, three, or four octects partially or completely filled.
+The major problem point was the last MX record; this contains the remainder of the payload, as every other record is filled with 200 characters.
+Depending on how much data is left for this record, we might end up with one, two, three, or four octects partially or completely filled.
 I found that nslookup wouldn't pull records if there were too many trailing "."'s, as was the case with our simple python script earlier if less than four octects were being used by the last MX record (e.g. record might be "0000000000000000000000.000000..").
 New logic was implemented and tested to ensure that regardless of payload size or the amount of data in the last MX record it would be formatted properly and function as expected.

 The implementation of the powershell one-liner in the python script is another step towards reliability, as it ensures you are provided with the correct number of iterations of nslookup as well as the same domain name specified in the zonefile.